 that results in natural light, which contains ultraviolet wavelengths.

 This blue fluorescence actually makes a colorless diamond look

 a little oily or milky in sunlight and decreases its value.
 However,

 for stones with a faint yellow color, a moderate amount of fluorescence

-can make it look whiter because it cancels some of the yellow.
+can make them look whiter because it cancels out some of the yellows.

 any jeweler who still uses this term and walk out, since he may